saiteja-4444/saiteja-4444/README.md

-- I'm trying to learn HTML, CSS, JavaScript, PHP, C, Python, Shell, Ruby and Java.
+- I'm trying to learn HTML, CSS, JavaScript, PHP, C, Python, SQL, Ruby and Java.

-- I’m looking to collaborate on **web devlopment project**

 - I've some experience in rooting, installing custom rom/OS in android and installing OS in PC.